 - Male Voiding Dysfunction

 - Reconstructive Surgery

 - Basic Science

 - History of Urology

-Glickman Urological & Kidney Institute’s publication Research Notes is intended to provide an overview of important efforts in our institute that leverage our clinical, translational, health services and basic science research toward the improvement of patients’ lives.
+Glickman Urological & Kidney Institute publishes Research Notes to provide an overview of our clinical, translational, health services and basic science research toward the improvement of patients’ lives.

-In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, both urology and nephrology specialties were recognized by U.S. News & World Report as 2nd in the country.
+In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, urology and nephrology specialties were recognized by U.S. News & World Report as 1st and 2nd in the country respectively.

 We look forward to bringing you more reports in the near future about our exciting work.